 Join in the walk wagon by trying any of these three walking routes.
 Take note of the tips to optimise your time better during your vacation in Japan.
 Read on.

 If you are more into brisk walks for more “stop-and-let-me-stare-at-the-world” moments, choose the Nakahechi Route, part of the Kumano Kodo pilgrimage.
 The walk is a tradition which began way back Japan’s 10th century.
 During the tour, you can opt for short walks or treks leading to many recommended inn accommodations and hot springs of Yunomine Onsen.
 This popular walk route tends to be suitable for anyone who has a moderate level of fitness and stamina for two-three hours of walking.
 You can also opt to go on a self-guided tour in Kumano Kodo if you’re up for some fun and thrill.

-The Basho Tour is a 10-day, 9-night tour which begins in Tokyo and ends in Kyoto.
+The Basho Tour is a 10-day, 9-night tour (depending on the activity and technical level of the route you choose) which begins in Tokyo and ends in Kyoto.
 Perfect for tourists who look forward to walking for about three to four hours per day, you can expect picture perfect sceneries and some steep climbs.
-Some of the routes pass through forest and mountain trails, bringing to life dramatic sceneries reminisce of a story-telling journey about the rise and fall of Japan’s northern regions.
+Some of the routes pass through forest and mountain trails, bringing to life dramatic sceneries reminiscing of a story-telling journey about the rise and fall of Japan’s northern regions.